taotianli/taotianli.github.io/content/authors/admin/_index.md

 #   Begin multi-line `summary` with YAML's `|` or `|2-` multi-line prefix and indent 2 spaces below.
 awards:
   - title: Best Thesis in School of Information Science and Technology, ShanghaiTech University
-    date: '2023-07-01'
+    date: '2021-07-01'
     awarder: ShanghaiTech University
     summary: |
-      Best Thesis in School of Information Science and Technology, ShanghaiTech University
+      Best Thesis
       - Thesis name: Automatic seizure detection based on machine learning
 ---

 ## About Me

 I'm born in Shanghai, China.
 Now, I'm a master student majored in Computer Science at ShanghaiTech University (Double first-class university in China).
 My research interest is deep learning methods with its application in medical imaging.
+For an extensive overview of my academic contributions and professional experience, please refer to my Google Scholar profile and curriculum vitae.